tshev/sgl/README.md

     2.1.
 Make sure it works with containers from a standard library according the algorithm requirements 2.2.
 Check whether algorithm works for every concept within the hirerachy.
     2.3.
 Add a specialization for input iterators.
     2.4.
-Add tests for conrner values of a Set of Depature.
+Add tests for conrner values from a Set of Depature.
     2.5.
 Add tests for every built-in types
 3. Make sure everything `works without exceptions`.
 4. Add fuzzing for parsers.